Skip to main content

 Several structural observations emerge from our crude oil cycle analysis:

-- The 30-month intermediate cycle is the dominant structural feature, reflecting supply-demand oscillation rhythms
+• A multi-year intermediate cycle is a recurring structural feature, often associated with supply-demand oscillation rhythms

 Framework: This analysis uses the Fractal Cycles Framework, which identifies market structure through spectral analysis rather than narrative explanation.